Menu

 Special consumer protections apply to sales made by what are called direct sellers.
 A direct seller is a person who goes from house-to-house selling, offering to sell or accepting orders for the sale of goods and services.

-A direct sale includes sales made by agents on your door step, telephone solicitors and in-home presentations.
-An example of in-home presentations is a home "party" or "information session" where people gather to hear a sales pitch and - the seller hopes - order the goods.
+A direct sale includes sales made by agents on your doorstep, telephone solicitors and in-home presentations.
+An example of in-home presentations is a home "party" or "information session".
+People gather to hear a sales pitch and to potentially order the goods.

 One way to avoid potential trouble is to only buy from licensed sellers.
 Direct sellers who are covered by these laws must be licensed.
-When a door-to-door sales person comes to your door, ask to see their credentials.
-You can also call the Consumer Protection Division at 1-877-880-5550 to check whether they are licensed.
+Door-to-door salespeople are required to have an identification card.
+When one comes to your door, you can ask to see it.
+You can also call the Financial and Consumer Affairs Authority to check whether they are licensed.
+There are a number of other things you can do to avoid issues…

 • Do not sign agreements on impulse or just to get rid of a sales agent.